LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 This works when **Pause** is selected as the scan mode.

+#### Scan dwell<!-- linebreak -->

+During scan mode, this controls the duration that the receiver listens ( dwells ) on each frequency and listens for a signal.
+The default is 30 milliseonds.
+On DMR if the value is less than 60 millisconds, the value of 60 millisconds is used, because this is the minimum time for one complete DMR frame of 2 timeslots.

+Longer values can help when scanning for weak signals or signals which fade in and out, but will reduce the number of frequencies or channels scanned per second

 #### Scan mode<!-- linebreak -->

 This setting controls how the receiver stops when there is a signal during scan mode.